Ravi Shankar (spiritual leader): Awards and recognition

-In 2009, Shankar was named by Forbes magazine as the fifth most powerful leader in India.
+In 2009, Ravi Shankar was named by Forbes magazine as the fifth most powerful leader in India.

 Criticism

-In 2012, Ravi Shankar, while attending a function in Jaipur, claimed that some Indian government schools are breeding grounds for Naxalism, a movement of militant communist groups in India declared to be terrorist organisations.
+In 2012, Shankar, while attending a function in Jaipur, claimed that some Indian government schools are breeding grounds for Naxalism, a movement of militant communist groups in India declared to be terrorist organisations.
 "All government schools and colleges should be privatised.
 The government should not run any school.
 It's often found that children from government schools get into Naxalism and violence.
-Children from private schools don't get into this," he was quoted as saying by media reports.
-Later, Shankar issued a clarification that he didn't mean that all government schools breed Naxalism.
+Children from private schools don't get into this," he was quoted as saying by media reports, his comments were condemned by educationists and ministers as "unfortunate, illogical", and termed it as a "bizarre logic for privatisation" Later, he issued a clarification that he didn't mean that all government schools breed Naxalism.
 More clarification followed on his Twitter account: "I specifically referred to sick government schools in Naxal affected areas.
 Many who have turned to Naxalism have come from these schools.
 I did not say all Govt schools (where lakhs study) breed Naxalism.
 Great talents have emerged from these schools & I would never generalize."

 In March 2018, he faced criticism from political leaders for his commentary, where he said, India will turn into Syria if the Ram temple issue is not resolved soon.